 Old School Pencil Sharpener

 I don’t know how many electric pencil sharpeners that we’ve burned through over the years.
 I lost count at three.
 Or was it four?
-At the end of last year, we ordered the old school kind that you attach to a wall or table.
-This baby is going strong.

 - crayons – sorted and reused from last year